gipi/low-level/docs/languages/python.md

 | ``dict`` | mapping from hashable objects to an arbitrary object | ✅ | ✅ |
 | ``memoryview`` | view to internal data of objects | ❓ | ❌ |

+From a practical point of view, see [here](https://wiki.python.org/moin/TimeComplexity) the time complexity associated with the data types.

 Sequences/containers can implement a particular sub-type that is the **iterator**: in practice you tell the external world that your object supports iteration via the ``__iter__()`` method that returns the actual iterator.